Advertiser Disclosure

 If you have the Chase Sapphire Preferred card and applied more than 4 years ago, you can follow these steps to qualify for a new bonus on the Chase Sapphire Reserve card:

-1. Downgrade your existing Chase Sapphire Preferred card to a card like the Chase Freedom Unlimited® or the Chase Freedom Flex℠
+1. Downgrade your existing Chase Sapphire Preferred card to a card like the Chase Freedom Unlimited® or the Chase Freedom Flex®.

-By applying for a new card altogether, you should qualify for a new welcome bonus, as long as it’s been at least 4 years since you received a bonus on a Sapphire card.
+By applying for a new card instead of an upgrade, you should qualify for a new welcome bonus as long as it’s been at least 4 years since you received a bonus on a Sapphire card.
 Keep in mind that this process will almost certainly result in a hard inquiry, as it is a new card application.

 Final Thoughts

-The Chase Sapphire Preferred card and Chase Sapphire Reserve card are 2 of the most impressive credit cards available.
-Thanks to industry-leading rewards categories and thoughtfully-designed card benefits, these 2 cards remain some of the most popular credit cards to this day.
+The Chase Sapphire Preferred card and Chase Sapphire Reserve card are two of the most impressive credit cards available.
+Thanks to industry-leading rewards categories and thoughtfully designed card benefits, these cards remain among the most popular credit cards to this day.

 Either way, you can’t go wrong!